Is your 15-year-old desperate for a job?

 However, depending on where you live in the United States, they may also require a work permit (or proof-of-age certificate) to gain lawful employment.
-Consult your state’s department of labor or the school’s guidance counselor to determine if this is something you need.
+Consult your state’s department of labor or the school’s guidance counselor to determine if you need this.

-*There’s no minimum age for jobs such as babysitting, acting work, working for your parent’s business (assuming it involves neither manufacturing work nor hazardous materials), or delivering newspapers.
+*There’s no minimum age for babysitting, acting work, working for your parent’s business (assuming it involves neither manufacturing work nor hazardous materials), or delivering newspapers.

 It’s hard to give a definitive answer to this question.
 Like most things, it depends!
 Although you’re unlikely to get anything like $20 an hour, certain employers pay more than others, and some states have a higher minimum wage than other parts of the country.

 Nevertheless, the federal minimum wage is currently $7.25 per hour as of March 2022, so that’s a reasonable base rate to expect.
 There’s a caveat, though.
 The FLSA allows employers to pay $4.25 per hour to anyone under 20 during the first 90 days of employment.
 Only after that point are they obliged to pay the minimum wage.

 Where To Look for Jobs for 15-Year-Olds

 Not all industries are equal when offering jobs to 15-year-olds.
 In general, those worth pursuing tend to fall into three distinct categories:

 - Entertainment venues (e.g., amusement parks and movie theaters)

 - Restaurants, food service industries, and eateries (e.g., ice cream parlors and fast food chains)

 With these in mind, here’s a quick rundown of 15 companies with a reputation for hiring young teenagers.
 Consider taking these restaurant chains and looking into the establishments in your area to see if they have any openings: